 One of the ways organisations are starting to adopt this trend is through incorporating non-fixed spaces.
-This could be through standing desks, movable walls or multipurpose areas – providing a space that’s truly flexible to encourage and enable more movement and activity.
+This could be through standing desks, movable desk and walls or multipurpose areas – providing a space that’s truly flexible to encourage and enable more movement and activity.

 Business benefits of exercise

 There are lots of other added health benefits to providing employees with access to fitness facilities.
 Exercise also supports mental wellbeing and can help to alleviate stress, which can lead to burnout if not dealt with, causing low morale and productivity across the business.

 Physical activity can also give an added boost to employee engagement, it can lower absenteeism and presenteeism rates and even improve recruitment and retention.
 Staff are also more likely to sleep better and have more energy throughout the day.

 One study found that physical activity programmes at work reduce absenteeism by up to 20% and physically active workers take 27% fewer sick days .
 HR professionals know this: almost three quarters surveyed in our most recent Wellbeing Index (74%) agree that physical activity reduces absenteeism.

 Almost half of UK businesses (44%) aren’t considering investing in physical activity provision, but growing evidence shows that physical wellbeing is something most businesses can’t afford to ignore.